purescript-contrib/governance/library-guidelines.md

 Contributors libraries are expected to have adequate documentation.
 To accomplish that goal, we expect each repository to have:

 1. A repository README containing badges for the build status, latest release, and maintainers, a short summary of the library's purpose, installation instructions, a quick start with a minimal usage example, and links to the documentation and contributing guide
-2. Expanded documentation like how-tos, tutorials, and concept overviews in the docs directory (at minimum a short tutorial that expands on the quick start), along with a CHANGELOG.md file
+1. Expanded documentation like how-tos, tutorials, and concept overviews in the docs directory (at minimum a short tutorial that expands on the quick start).
-3. Documentation comments for the majority and preferably all publicly-exported types and functions in the library modules, which should should be uploaded to Pursuit.
+1. Documentation comments for the majority and preferably all publicly-exported types and functions in the library modules, which should should be uploaded to Pursuit.

 If you are migrating a library to the Contributors organization (or creating an new one), the [contrib-updater](./updater) tool can generate templates on your behalf to help you get started with documentation.